Zebra Hunting in South Africa

 Shot placement for Zebra

-The average cost of a Zebra is $1200.
+The average price of a Zebra is $1200.
 Zebra can be added to any African safari hunts package.

 South African Zebra Safari with Nick Bowker.